 Shippenville Man Accused of Tampering With Evidence in Meth Overdose Case Faces Hearing Today

 VENANGO CO., Pa.
-(EYT) – A hearing is scheduled for Wednesday afternoon for an area man accused of tampering with a victim’s cell phone following a methamphetamine overdose at Two Mile Run Campground in Oakland Township, Venango County.
+(EYT) – A hearing is scheduled for Wednesday afternoon for a Shippenville man accused of tampering with a victim’s cell phone following a methamphetamine overdose at Two Mile Run Campground in Oakland Township, Venango County.

 According to court documents, a preliminary hearing is scheduled for Wednesday, January 4, at 1:30 p.m., for 42-year-old Ryan Shawn Culver, of Shippenville, in Venango County Central Court on the following charges: